Hungarian MPs throw photos of Orbán and Putin kissing after PM bans Pride

 In a statement on Monday after the bill was first submitted, Budapest Pride said, “This is not child protection, this is fascism.

-“The government is trying to restrict peaceful protests with a critical voice by targeting a minority.
-Therefore, as a movement, we will fight for the freedom of all Hungarians to demonstrate.”
+“The Hungarian government is trying to restrict peaceful protests with a critical voice by targeting a minority.
+Therefore, as a movement, we will fight for the freedom of all Hungarians to protest!

+“Hungarians are a freedom-loving nation.
+We know that if the government tries to ban protests with critical voices, they will face resistance from the whole of society.
+That is why we need a scapegoat, a distraction, another wave of hatred… they lie to their voters about a child protection measure, but there is no child protection in this bill.”

 Dávid Vig, Director of Amnesty International Hungary, called the law a “full-frontal attack on the LGBTI community and a blatant violation of Hungary’s obligations to prohibit discrimination and guarantee freedom of expression and peaceful assembly.”